GrahamDumpleton/mod_wsgi/docs/user-guides/configuration-guidelines.rst

 suitable for Python web applications, instead being biased towards static file serving and PHP applications.
-If you run embedded mode without tuning the MPM settings, you can experience problems with memory usage, due to default number of processes being too may, and can also experience load spikes, due to how Apache performs lazy creation of processes to meet demand.
+If you run embedded mode without tuning the MPM settings, you can experience problems with memory usage, due to default number of processes being too many, and can also experience load spikes, due to how Apache performs lazy creation of processes to meet demand.